 Incomplete (I) grades may be assigned only when academic work has been interrupted by circumstances beyond the student's control.
-Incomplete grade requests must be initiated by the

-Incomplete grade requests must be initiated by the student and approved by both the instructor of record and department chair by filing an Incomplete Grade Request form.
+Incomplete grade requests must be initiated by the student and approved by both the instructor of record and Department Chair by filing an Incomplete Grade Request form.
 The form must be submitted by the student, along with appropriate documentation if deemed necessary, outlining the circumstances.
 The instructor and the program chair must approve the request before the last day of the semester in which the Incomplete will be granted.